memfault/interrupt/_posts/2019-09-24-ble-throughput-primer.md

 stack of the bluetooth chip in use and have a significant impact on throughput.
 In the sections below, I'll discuss the common settings to check when trying to analyze and optimize the throughput of a connection.

+> NOTE: If you are evaluating a Bluetooth chip for a new design, it's very important you are using
+> a capable chip to test the new one against.
+If you are testing the new chip against one with the
+> limitations described below, you may miss some of the limitations of the new chip being analyzed.

 {:.no_toc}